Applying for SFUSD Round 2

 Your Round 1 list of schools is not taken into account in Round 2.
 You may add more schools, remove schools, or reorder your list on your Round 2 application.
 As we recommend in Round 1, list your schools in the order you truly prefer them.
 For Round 2, you may still list as many schools as you like, so you should rank every school that you would prefer over the Round 1 assignment.

-The SFUSD mails the Round 2 assignment letters in the second week of May.
+The SFUSD mails the Round 2 assignment letters in mid-May.

 If you receive a new assignment as a result of Round 2, then: